-When the thesis complete, the student presents it first to the thesis advisor and, after their approval, to the supervisor.
-Once the thesis supervisor has familiarized themselves with the thesis to a sufficient extent to know that it meets the requirements set for theses, they permit its submission for examination.
-In case the supervisor denies the permit to submit the thesis and the student still wants to submit their work for examination the supervisor informs the thesis committee on what grounds the permit was denied.
-The thesis committee will decide on the basis of the supervisors statement whether or not the committee will allow the student to submit their thesis to be examined.
+Once the thesis supervisor has familiarized themselves with the thesis to a sufficient extent to know that it meets the requirements set for theses and confirmed, that the student has presented the thesis they permit its submission for examination.
+In case the supervisor denies the permit to submit the thesis, the student needs to make the changes pointed out by the supervisor before submitting the work for examination.
+If the student wants to submit their work for examination without supervisor's permission the supervisor informs the programme committee on what grounds the permit was denied.
+The programme committee will decide on the basis of the supervisor's statement whether or not the committee will allow the student to submit their thesis to be examined.